AyatoShirayouki/FileServerAPI/README.md

 * #### StoreAsync_SuccessfullyStoresFile_ReturnsSuccess
   - __Objective__: This test ensures the StoreAsync method can successfully store a file when given valid input.
-  - __Methodology__: It mocks a StreamInfo object representing the file to be stored and invokes StoreAsync with a new GUID.
+  - __Methodology__: It mocks a StreamInfo object representing the file to be stored and invokes StoreAsync with a new StringKey.
 The test verifies if the operation is marked as successful.
   - __Verification__: Asserts that the Success property of the returned OperationResult is true, indicating the operation succeeded without issues.

 * #### StoreAsync_WithCancellation_ThrowsOperationCanceledException